MCDReforged/MCDReforged/docs/source/plugin_dev/api.rst

 new_thread
 ^^^^^^^^^^

-This is a one line solution to make your function executes asynchronously.
+This is a one line solution to make your function executes in parallels.
 When decorated with this decorator, functions will be executed in a new daemon thread

 This decorator only changes the return value of the function to the created ``Thread`` instance.
 Beside the return value, it reserves all signatures of the decorated function, so you can safely use the decorated function as if there's no decorating at all